 What I have found though for Autorem is that the company has purchased the invention of Invicta Watch Co in 9 Aug 1933 ( Pat.
 CH159711 and CH159712 ) who had patented automatic watches.
 These patents have been transferred and registered in US as Autorem Automatic ( US1973898 ).
 That's what now Universal Geneva Watch Company claims to have invented in 1925, yea my.....

-The sad part is automatic invention isn't their only wrong claim, they also claim the micro-rotor, where actually they ended up paying Buren Watch Company, the real inventor of micro-rotor, a patent infringement for each micro-rotor Polerouter they have produced.
-UG claiming premium chronographs while their chronograph movements were manufactured by Martel watch company ( Martel was also supplying Zenith and has merged in late '59 with Zenith, the fruit of this merge is El Primero ) .
+The sad part is automatic invention isn't their only wrong claim, they also claim the micro-rotor invention.
+But this wrong claim costed them a lot.
+UG had to pay Buren for every UG Polerouter production a certain amount due to the patent infrignment.
+UG claiming premium chronographs while their chronograph movements were manufactured by Martel watch company is another weak point ( Martel was also supplying Zenith and has merged in late '59 with Zenith, the fruit of this merge is El Primero ) .
 Basically Universal Geneva is a live example of how things shouldn't be done.